Announcing the results of the Fall 2024 Migratory Bird Count

 Category: Illustrated Talk

-What are the impacts of these plastics, and what can we do to stop them?
+What are the impacts of these plastics, and how can we combat them?

 *To secure your spot, please reach out to us at 631-788-7239 or send an email to fimuseum@fishersisland.net.
 Virtual attendance does not require prior registration.